Best Crypto Cards in Russia (2026)

 Verification timeline: 1-3 business days for most issuers.
 KAST offers the fastest verification (under 2 minutes for basic tier).
 RedotPay virtual card issuance is near-instant after KYC approval.

 Physical card shipping: Only to your registered address in your country of residence.
 No issuer ships physical cards to Russian addresses.
-Virtual cards (RedotPay Virtual, MetaMask Virtual, KAST Standard) are available immediately after verification and do not require physical delivery.
+Virtual cards (RedotPay Virtual, KAST Standard) are available immediately after verification and do not require physical delivery.

 INN (Individualnyy Nomer Nalogoplatelshchika): Your Russian taxpayer identification number is not required by any international crypto card issuer but may be needed for Russian tax filing purposes if you maintain Russian tax residency.

 Sanctions screening: All Visa and Mastercard-issuing platforms run sanctions screening against OFAC (US), EU, and UK sanctions lists.
 Being a Russian national does not automatically trigger rejection, but being a Russian Politically Exposed Person (PEP), having addresses in Crimea, Donetsk, Luhansk, Zaporizhzhia, or Kherson, or having financial connections to sanctioned entities will result in automatic rejection.
-Standard Russian citizens with clean backgrounds and non-Russian residency addresses typically pass compliance screening.

 Spending Tips for Russia